madebyafox/SGC-X/MATERIALS/2_2017_fall/readme.md

 - nodemon for reload
 - Body-parser is middleware for Node.js that allows you to parse key-value data
 - mongoose is a MongoDB driver for the Express framework
+- manually SET MIN, MAX AND RANGE IN GRAPHS.JS

 > thanks to https://github.com/Tuuleh/jsPsychBackendStart for boilerplate Mongo-Express-Node stack for db connectivity